thmarg/LampeTorche/README.md

 #### The goal of this Android application is to provide a simple flashlight for Android devices and no more.
 <ul>

-  <li>If the divice has a camera with a flash you can use it as a flashlight .
+  <li>If the device has a camera with a flash you can use it as a flashlight .
 Simply push the toggle button "Flash off".
   Once activated the flash will remain on until you push again the toggle button "Flash on".
-So you can navigate to other application with the flash on.</li><br>
+So you can navigate to other applications with the flash on.</li><br>

-  <li>If the device as no flash you can use the screen button, a white screen at max brightness will be dispalyed.
+  <li>If the device as no flash you can use the screen button, a white screen at max brightness will be displayed.
 Less light
   than camera flash but still useful at short distance.</li><br>

   <li>An original extra feature is implemented : a light morse displaying SOS.